 In What format is catnip available?

-Is there any other plant that contain that Nepi..Neppo…Nipa…Nepetalactone thing?
+Is there any other plant that contains that Nepi..Neppo…Nipa…Nepetalactone thing?

-Yes, according to James Black at “Kooky Kat catnip”, there is more than 100 plants species that contain Nepatelactone.
-We are on their case!
+Yes, there is more than 100 plants species that contain Nepatelactone.

 Where can I get this awesome “FROM THE FIELD” catnip?